Marcao8/RaspCT/README.md

 * 1x low Voltage Stepper Motor Driver (e.g. ST Micro STSPIN220)
 * some 3d printed tables, enclosures and mounts
 * aluminium profiles for rigid, portable mounting

+The cost of all parts was 200 €, excluding the X-Ray source.